Planning your public event

 A map of the event site or venue is a useful communication tool for the management and control of the event.
 It is also useful in the event design process to plan how people will enter and exit the site, and how they will move about the site.

-Some relevant guides to help you plan an event can be accessed via this link.
+Some other guides to help you plan an event can be accessed via this link.